neil-gallagher/directed-spectrum/README.md

         If 'True', calculate the pairwise directed spectrum (i.e. calculate seperately for each pair of groups/channels).
         Otherwise, the non-pairwise directed spectrum will be calculated.
-        Note the pairwise directed spectrum is not calculated for elements where the source and target are the same.
+        Note the pairwise directed spectrum is not defined for elements where the source and target are the same.
 * `f_res` : float, optional
         Frequency resolution of the calculated spectrum.
 For example, if